 John Livingston is a member of the firm’s Real Estate Investment and Development Team and the firm’s Energy Team.
 He devotes his practice to sustainable development, including mixed-use projects, LEED certified projects, and renewable energy contracting.
 Mr. Livingston has experience representing lenders, buyers, sellers, developers, investors, owners, managers and others in all aspects of commercial real estate development, investment and leasing, and solar and biomass developers as well as commercial and industrial energy users.

-Mr. Livingston was named a 2010, 2013, 2014, 2015, 2016, 2017 and 2018 North Carolina "Rising Star" in Real Estate Law by Super Lawyers magazine.
+Mr. Livingston was named a North Carolina "Rising Star" in 2010, and again in 2019 and the six years immediately preceding, for Real Estate Law by Super Lawyers magazine.
 He has been recognized as a 2013, 2015, 2016 and 2017 "Legal Elite" by Business North Carolina magazine in the area of Real Estate.
 Mr. Livingston is also among the first attorneys in Raleigh to be designated a LEED Accredited Professional.
-He was selected to participate in the 28th class of the Greater Raleigh Chamber of Commerce’s Leadership Raleigh.
+He is a graduate of the 28th class of the Greater Raleigh Chamber of Commerce’s Leadership Raleigh.

 Represented national investor in acquisition and financing of $30 million apartment complex in Charlotte, North Carolina.

 Represented Hill Partners, Inc., a commercial real estate firm specializing in shopping center development, in connection with The Promenade at Coconut Creek, North Broward County's premier open air shopping and dining experience, featuring over 36 stores and boutiques, 14 restaurants, and Silverspot Cinema, a state-of-the-art 11 screen luxury theatre.

 Represented national apartment owners in securing supplemental Freddie Mac financing for 304-unit apartment complex.